reflex-dev/reflex-web/blog/2024-10-14-self-hosting-reflex-with-docker.md

 COPY ./nginx.conf /etc/nginx/conf.d/default.conf
 ```

 We import `python:3.12` and build on top of it and the name of this build step is `builder` which we can then reference later as needed.
 The `WORKDIR`, `COPY`, `RUN pip install` commands are the same as in the `Dockerfile`.
 The `reflex export --frontend-only --no-zip` command exports the frontend assets to the `.web/_static` directory.
-After this step the build step we have with all these changes is called `builder`.
+The `builder` step encompasses all lines until we reach the next `FROM` statement.
+After this the `builder` step is complete and ready to be used in later steps.

-`nginx` is an image that we import and there is no need for an entry point as it already comes with an entry point built-in.
+`nginx` is an image that we import and there is no need for an entrypoint as we plan to utilize the existing one that comes with the image.

 We now have `/app/.web/_static` in our builder from the reflex export command and we copy that into the location that nginx is looking to serve files from.

-We update the nginx configuration to one that serves our files and has a proxy pass to the backend as this is where nginx is looking to read a configuration file.
+We update the nginx configuration to one that serves our files and has a proxy pass to the backend and place this config where nginx looks to read its configuration from.

 ### nginx.conf